TarunGunampalli/GDSC-Bootcamp/README.md

 - If you have a Mac and this is your first time extensively using your terminal, you might be prompted to install command line developer tools.
 If this is the case, click install and everything needed to use git should be taken care of automatically

 #### Creating a Repository
-- For our demo today we will work in pairs of 2.
+- For our hands-on at the end of the workshop we will work in pairs.
 Please follow these steps:
     - Make sure both partners create a GitHub account if one or both don't have one
     - Have ONE person go to this repository: https://github.com/TarunGunampalli/GDSC-Bootcamp
     - In the top right of the screen, click "Fork"